Get students solving real-life perimeter word problems with a printable worksheet for 3rd and 4th grade.

 Use the dropdown icon on the Download button to choose between the PDF or editable Google Slides version of this resource.
 You will be prompted to create a personal copy of the Google Slides file before accessing it.

 To save paper, we suggest printing this 2-page worksheet double-sided.
-Alternatively, you could project the worksheet onto a screen and work through it as a class by having students record their answers in their notebooks.
+Alternatively, you could project the worksheet onto a screen and work through it as a class by having students record their answers in their workbooks.

 More Perimeter Activities for Your Students